 Our MRes programmes celebrate the research that is at the core of the classics department at Royal Holloway, and offer unique training in our areas of research specialism.
 The MRes in Classical Reception builds on the work of our Centre for the Reception of Greece and Rome, while our MRes in Rhetoric is run by the team behind our Centre for Oratory and Rhetoric.
 Both these programmes provide you with the opportunity to get to grips with subjects that really interest you, with individual supervision from internationally-recognised expert researchers.

 You do not have to have an undergraduate qualification in a classical subject to apply for our Masters programmes - we welcome those with a general interest in the humanities.
 We usually expect applicants for the MA in Classics to have some prior experience of the ancient languages in a formal educational context.
-Applicants who have relevant professional qualifications and work experience in an associated area are particularly warmly encouraged for the MRes in Rhetoric, and those interested in the interface between the classical and ancient world will be particularly well-served by our MRes programmes.
+Applicants who have relevant professional qualifications and work experience in an associated area are particularly warmly encouraged for the MRes in Rhetoric, and those interested in the interface between the classical and ancient world will be particularly well-served by both our MRes programmes.

 When writing your personal statement, you should make sure you have answered the following questions: